FriendsOfSymfony1/symfony1/UPGRADE.md

 --------------------------------

 Previously, you were able to configure doctrine in your `/config/ProjectConfiguration.class.php` using the method `configureDoctrine`.
 This method isn't called anymore.
-You know need to connect to the `doctrine.configure` event:
+You now need to connect to the `doctrine.configure` event:

 ```php
 <?php